+Beauty is a curse.
 That statement may make a few people mad.
-I’m not trying to be vain, or brag or anything like that.
+I’m not trying to be vain, or brag, or anything like that.
 Some people seriously don’t know the struggle.
 I’m not saying I’m any Angelina Jolie or Kate Upton.
 But I have always drawn a man’s attention.
 I turn heads.
 I haven’t figured out yet if it’s looks or vibes.

-I remember one particular day I had attended a football game and was at the “post party.”
+I remember one particular day I had attended a football game and was at the post-party.
 There were probably hundreds of people there, mingling and drinking and having a good time.
 I was standing in the drink line and a gentleman struck up a conversation with me.
-We talked for a several minutes and he told me that I could have any guy I wanted here.
+We talked for several minutes and he told me I could have any guy I wanted here.
 A place filled with older and young, fit, attractive men.
 Well, another stroke for my limp ego.

 Funny thing is, I’ve noticed a pattern lately; that all of these men attack at the same time!
 I mean, is it the moon or what?
-I have likened it to wolves and I am the female in heat.
-I will get several text messages within a 2 or 3 day period from several different men.
+I have likened it to wolves, and I am the female in heat.
+I will get several text messages within a two- or three-day period from several different men.
 And I’m not even going out or anything, just sitting at home minding my own business.

-My hope is that I can teach my son that woman are not sex objects.
+My hope is I can teach my son that women are not sex objects.
 They have feelings.
-They are beautiful human beings that are to be respected and appreciated and never used.
+They are beautiful human beings who are to be respected and appreciated and never used.
 I may not be able to control other men, but I certainly have some control over the one I’m raising.